Tf–idf: Link with information theory

 The last step is to expand $p_t$, the unconditional probability to draw a term, with respect to the (random) choice of a document, to obtain:

 This expression shows that summing the Tf–idf of all possible terms and documents recovers the mutual information between documents and term taking into account all the specificities of their joint distribution.
 Each Tf–idf hence carries the "bit of information" attached to a term x document pair.

+Link with statistical theory

+Tf–idf is closely related to the negative logarithmically transformed p-value from a one-tailed formulation of Fisher's exact test when the underlying corpus documents satisfy certain idealized assumptions.

 Example of tf–idf

 Suppose that we have term count tables of a corpus consisting of only two documents, as listed on the right.

 The calculation of tf–idf for the term "this" is performed as follows:

 In its raw frequency form, tf is just the frequency of the "this" for each document.
 In each document, the word "this" appears once; but as the document 2 has more words, its relative frequency is smaller.

 An idf is constant per corpus, and accounts for the ratio of documents that include the word "this".
 In this case, we have a corpus of two documents and all of them include the word "this".

 So tf–idf is zero for the word "this", which implies that the word is not very informative as it appears in all documents.

 The word "example" is more interesting - it occurs three times, but only in the second document: